-Our Duty of Care while in our Custody
+Our Duty of Care Standards

 Many Funeral homes require embalming if you're planning a viewing or visitation.
 Embalming is not necessary or legally required if the body is buried or cremated shortly after death.